sjtalkar/milestone2_waterwells_deepnote/doc/etl/squaring_townships.md

 To solve the above problems all the Township-Range boundaries have been squared as follow:
 1. All the points from all the shapes in a township are extracted
-2. A [convex hull](https://en.wikipedia.org/wiki/Convex_hull) is computed on these points to generate the smallest convex shape containing all the points in the townships
+2. A [convex hull](https://en.wikipedia.org/wiki/Convex_hull) is computed on these points to generate the smallest convex shape containing all the points in the Township-Ranges

-The result for the 3 example townships is as follow:
+The result for the 3 example Township-Ranges is as follow:

 !["Townships shapes transformed by convex hull"](../images/convex_hull.jpg)